 Onboard the airship, beyond the everyday

-Access to the Airship is possible with a valid ticket to the DOX Centre
+How do I get to the airship?
+The airship is accessible with a valid ticket to the DOX Centre during our opening hours.

 DOX Centre for Contemporary Art